How long does lcwra last

 Ultimately, the duration of LCWRA is not fixed and can vary depending on individual circumstances and the outcome of periodic assessments and reviews.
 It’s essential to keep the DWP updated about any changes in your condition or circumstances to ensure the correct duration of your LCWRA award.

-See also How long is the flight to marbella
+See also How long to cook meat pie in air fryer

 Eligibility Review Process